Close Menu

 While the existence of dark matter has been inferred, it has yet to be directly observed.
 Credit: NASA

 Theoretically, the dark matter particles would collide with neutrons in the star, lose energy, and become gravitationally trapped.
 Over time, dark matter particles would accumulate in the core of the star.
-This is expected to heat up old, cold, neutron stars to a level that may be in reach of future observations.
-In extreme cases, the accumulation of dark matter may trigger the collapse of the star to a black hole.
+This is expected to heat up old, cold, neutron stars to a level that may be within reach of future observations.
+In extreme cases, the accumulation of dark matter may trigger the collapse of the star into a black hole.

 This means that neutron stars may allow us to probe certain types of dark matter that would be difficult or impossible to observe in experiments on Earth.